CharlotteJames/synthetic-cprd/README.md

 Diagnoses and medications present in the synthetic data are derived from the codelists in the `codelsits` directory.
 These codelists were obtained from [OpenCodelists](https://www.opencodelists.org).
 Adding your own codelists to this directory will increase the fidelity of the data for your project.

 To run the code you will need python installed.
 The code was developed using python 3.11.8.
 All other dependencies can be found in `requirements.txt`.
 Bash commands to run the code are listed in `Makefile`.
-To generate both datasets, run `make all`.
+To generate all datasets, run `make all`.